 The New Savvy: Do you feel the pressure to look good and glamorous all the time?

 Erica: Yea, I do, but I know how to strike a balance not to feel overwhelmed.
-Times when I can be alone and be myself, I take it easy and enjoy the day with my bare face, plain clothes, and being all natural.
+Times when I can be alone and be myself, I take it easy and enjoy the day with my bare face, plain clothes, and is all natural.

 The New Savvy: Do you feel that women in public get more criticisms than men?